Green-Software-Foundation/if-plugins/src/lib/shell-exec-plugin/README.md

 ## Considerations

-The `shell` is designed to run arbitrary external plugins.
+The `ShellExecPlugin` is designed to run arbitrary external plugins.
 This means IF does not necessarily know what calculations are being executed in the external plugin.
 There is no struct requirement on the return type, as this depends upon the calculations and the position of the external plugin in a plugin pipeline.
 For example, one external plugin might carry out the entire end-to-end SCI calculation, taking in usage inputs and returning `sci`.
 In this case, the plugin is expected to return `sci` and it would be the only plugin invoked in the `manifest`.

 However, it is also entirely possible to have external plugins that only deliver some small part of the overall SCI calculation, and rely on IF builtin plugins to do the rest.
 For example, perhaps there is a proprietary plugin that a user wishes to use as a drop-in replacement for the Teads TDP plugin.
 In this case, the plugin would take usage inputs as inputs and would need to return some or all of `cpu/energy`, `network/energy`, and `memory/energy`.
 These would then be passed to the `sci-e` plugin to return `energy`, then `sci-o` to return `carbon-embodied`.